spm/spm-docs/theory/dcm/models/fMRI/dcm-fmri-models.md

 $$
 A = \frac{\partial\dot{z}}{\partial z}
 $$
-Entries on the diagonal of the A-matrix are self connections and the off-diagonal entries are between-region connections.
+It is implemented as a 2D matrix, where $$A(x,y)$$ is the strength of the connection from region $$y$$ to region $$x$$.
+Entries on the diagonal of the A-matrix are inhibitory self-connections and the off-diagonal entries are between-region connections.

 The units for A,B and C are Hz (rates of change).
 To force the self-connections to always be negative, the values of the self-connections on A and B are scaling parameters, which scale the prior of -0.5Hz.
 The values in the A and B matrices undergo the following transformation to give the strength of the self-connection $$S_{i}$$ for region $$i$$:
 $$